2022 Connecticut Senate election: District 24

-Democratic incumbent Julie Kushner was reeelected to a 3rd term after defeating Republican candidate Michelle Coelho.
+Democratic incumbent Julie Kushner was reelected to a third term after defeating Republican candidate Michelle Coelho.
 Kushner was also nominated by the Working Families Party, while Michelle Coelho was nominated by the Independent Party.
-Kushner has represented the 24th District since 2019.
+Kushner had represented the 24th District since 2019.

 District 25

-Democratic incumbent and Senate Majority leader Bob Duff was reelected to a 10th term after defeating Republican candidate Daniel Miressi and Independent candidate Lisa Brinton.
+Democratic incumbent and Senate Majority Leader Bob Duff was reelected to a tenth term after defeating Republican candidate Daniel Miressi and Independent candidate Lisa Brinton.
 Duff was also nominated by the Working Families Party.
-He has represented the 25th District since 2005.
+He had represented the 25th District since 2005.